 The building was remodeled by Joseph Wohleb after the 1949 earthquake, and the family continued to operate the store for five generations.
 In 2003 Richard Noyes Talcott made the difficult decision to close the business.
-The building is now (2012) the home of a bicycle shop, an echo of the bicycles that the Talcotts once sold here.
+The building was for several years the home of a bicycle shop, an echo of the bicycles that the Talcotts once sold here.

 For more information about the Talcott Brothers, see Residents section of this website.
 See also Luepke/Talcott House, George and Addie Talcott House, Talcott Apartments, and Talcott Commercial Buildings, all associated with the Talcott family.